DeedWark/webradio/README.md

 # webradio
-- VLC required !
+- VLC required!
-- Just open a file and listen !
+- Just open a file and listen